tursodatabase/libsql/doc/tcl_extension_intro.md

-initial token is not defined as a Tcl command, but can be found as an executable in directories named in the PATH environment variable, will be executed in a subprocess
+initial token is not defined as a Tcl command, but can be found as an executable in directories named in the PATH environment variable, will be executed in a sub-process
 (unless blocked by auto_noexec having been set.)

 * The command word and arguments are collected,